gokulsan/lectures/README.md

 - Pathways of Post Quantum Cryptography for Kashmir Institute of Mathematical Sciences

 ## 2021
-- Blockchain and Future of Work - NIT Calicut School of Management
+- Blockchain and Future of Work > NIT Calicut School of Management

 ## 2022
-- Blockchain and Future of Work - NIPM Kerala Chapter
+- Blockchain and Future of Work > NIPM Kerala Chapter
-- Hyperledger Fabric Security - Unchained 2022
+- Hyperledger Fabric Security > Unchained 2022
+- Blockchain Oracles : Concepts and Constructions > Encrypt 2022